mllibs/mllibs/README.md

 #### **8. CREATING A COLLECTION**

+There are two ways to start an interpreter session, manually importing and grouping modules or using  <code>interface</code> class

 ***

 First we need to combine all our module components together, this will link all passed modules together